Introduction to social care

 About the training course

-The four-day training course will take place on-line with a tutor.
+The four-day training course is available for anyone living in Wales and it will take place on-line with a tutor.
 You will need to be available to attend the four full days of training.

 The training will cover the essentials you need to start working in social care such as communication and safe working practices.
 When you start working, you will also receive extra support and training from your employer.